jeishu/reactive-employee-directory/README.md

 ## Description

-An application made to record user's finances for online and offline uses.
+An application made to help organize user directory into name, email, and phone.

 ## Table of Contents